Located in Victoria's beautiful Bass Coast this festival celebrates creative story telling and cinematic production.

 - AWARDS: 'Best Film' will be announced and made out to the producer.

-- EXCERPTS: By entering this festival, entrants reserve the right for BCS to screen excerpts from their film/s for promotion of the festival for the following 2 years.
+- EXCERPTS: By entering this festival, entrants reserve the right for BCS/ASFF to screen their film or excerpts from their film/s for festival tours and publicity and promotions of their festivals for the 2 years following submission.

 - RIGHTS: The producer and/or director must have the rights to all the material (e.g music, images) used in the film and can provide written evidence of this if requested by BCS.